PipeCondition

 string | An advanced feature.
 If provided, the string result of the expression evaluation is added to the working memory as an alias with this name. | No |

-Example: Routing based on document type
+Example: Simple routing based on category

-inputs = { document = "DocumentText" }
+inputs = { input_data = "CategoryInput" }

 prompt_template = """